 - Heavy: Heavy weapons do elemental damage too, but also require Heavy ammo (which is harder to find).

 And this is where things become confusing.
-Weapon types and weapons are not always the same thing.
-This cumbersome system is the result of a significant overhaul that the weapons system received when the Forsaken expansion was launched.
+Weapon types and weapons are not the same thing.
+This cumbersome system is the result of a significant overhaul of the weapons system when the Forsaken expansion was launched.

 But to keep things simple: